 Ocasio-Cortez’s political experience lies in community organizing.
 She was an organizer for Sen. Bernie Sanders’ 2016 presidential bid.

-And her messaging in the primary seems to reflect her political closeness with Sanders; according to The New York Times, she placed an emphasis on smaller donors instead of wealthy corporate ones.
+And her messaging during the campaign reflected her political closeness with Sanders; according to The New York Times, she placed an emphasis on smaller donors instead of wealthy corporate ones.
 In fact, she raised approximately $600,000 alone through small donors, Vox reported.

-Sanders congratulated Ocasio-Cortez on her “extraordinary upset” in a tweet.
+Sanders congratulated Ocasio-Cortez on her “extraordinary upset” in a tweet following her primary win.

 “She took on the entire local Democratic establishment in her district and won a very strong victory,” the independent from Vermont said.
 “She demonstrated once again what progressive grassroots politics can do.”

-According to her campaign website, she also worked for the late Sen. Ted Kennedy, particularly on immigration caseworks and foreign affairs.
+She also worked for the late Sen. Ted Kennedy, particularly on immigration casework and foreign affairs.

 Ocasio-Cortez garnered support from progressives, including Cynthia Nixon

-During her primary campaign, Ocasio-Cortez teamed up with Cynthia Nixon, the former “Sex and the City” actress running against New York Gov. Andrew Cuomo in the gubernatorial primary.
-Nixon, a progressive, has already been credited with pushing Cuomo more to the left on some issues in that race.
+During her campaign, Ocasio-Cortez teamed up with Cynthia Nixon, the former “Sex and the City” actress who unsuccessfully ran against New York Gov. Andrew Cuomo in the gubernatorial primary.

 “The only way that you beat a machine is with a movement and the only way that this movement can sustain is if we start in good faith on shared values of a New York citizen.
 I think that is where Cynthia and I come together,” Ocasio-Cortez told The Cut after receiving Nixon’s endorsement.
 “I very much value the work and the impact that she has already made, due to the fact that she can go on ‘The View’ and talk about abolishing ICE.
 What we can do is tag-team this message so that every community can hear it that needs to hear it.
 And I think that that kind of solidarity across lines is very, very powerful.”